 - Normalising blood glucose concentration in type 2 diabetics9,20, 21

-Whether its whey protein hydrolysate or very specific whey-derived peptides, manufacturing the material is a more sophisticated process than your average whey protein, and naturally comes at a higher price.
+Whether it's whey protein hydrolysate or very specific whey-derived peptides, manufacturing the material is a more sophisticated process than your average whey protein, and naturally comes at a higher price.
 Whey hydrolysates and peptides have specific manufacturing processes by virtue of the digestive enzymes that are used during production.
 These are discussed in detail below.

 Degree of Hydrolysis

 The degree of hydrolysis is a commonly cited specification for hydrolysed proteins.
 It is designed to give an indication of the number of peptide bonds that are broken during enzyme breakdown and therefore the average size of the peptides present.
 It is defined as the proportion of the total number of peptide bonds that are cleaved during hydrolysis1.
 So with an increasing degree of hydrolysis, there are a greater number of broken peptides and therefore a higher number of smaller peptide fragments.
-Values for degree of hydrolysis can range from as little as 5% right up to over 20%.
+Values for the degree of hydrolysis can range from as little as 5% right up to over 20%.
 Generally speaking, the higher the degree of hydrolysis –the higher the peptide content and the higher the cost of the whey protein hydrolysate.
 This is also the reason why most companies/brands don’t disclose the degree of hydrolysis; despite it being standard information on every specification for whey protein hydrolysate supplied to them by raw material manufacturers.

 Molecular Weight Distribution

-The molecular weight distribution is another commonly cited specification of hydrolysed whey proteins that is directly related to degree of hydrolysis.
+The molecular weight distribution is another commonly cited specification of hydrolysed whey proteins that are directly related to the degree of hydrolysis.
 The table below shows a sample molecular weight distribution for a protein with a high degree of hydrolysis.
 Typically the weight distribution is divided into different molecular weight ranges which correspond to different peptide sizes.
 As a general rule, single amino acids are usually below 200 Daltons (Da), while dipeptides and tripeptides are usually in the range of 200 – 500 Da.
 The particular hydrolysate shown in the table below has a relatively high dipeptide and tripeptide content of around 20%.
-The molecular weight distribution profile for a given whey protein hydrolysate is an even more advanced specification than degree of hydrolysis and you can almost guarantee you will not see it on the label of any whey protein hydrolysate.
+The molecular weight distribution profile for a given whey protein hydrolysate is an even more advanced specification than the degree of hydrolysis and you can almost guarantee you will not see it on the label of any whey protein hydrolysate.
 Although one bit of information that is sometimes disclosed is the dipeptide and tripeptide content.
 This relates directly back to the molecular weight distribution profile as highlighted previously.

-For readers that like to know all the nitty gritty details on how much the average amino acid/peptide weighs; the table below shows the molecular weight for each of the common amino acids that make up your average whey protein.
+For readers who like to know all the nitty gritty details on how much the average amino acid/peptide weighs; the table below shows the molecular weight for each of the common amino acids that make up your average whey protein.
 With some rough calculations, it’s possible to deduce that most peptides (i.e. chains of 50 amino acids and under) are below 5000 Daltons.

 Molecular Weight – Daltons (Da)